SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

           - “Site is free.”
           - “Site is moderately busy.”
           - “Site is at capacity.”
- - Example Use Case -- A patient opens the [web application](#data-utilization) to report symptoms of mild chest pain.
+ - Example Use Case:- A patient opens the [web application](#data-utilization) to report symptoms of mild chest pain.
 The system:

     1. Identifies the patient’s location and care type (Emergency Department required).
     2. Calculates the Load Scores for nearby A&E sites and recommends the least burdened site.
     3. Displays a recommendation: